A look at the 29 people Trump pardoned or gave commutations

 JAMES KASSOUF

-Kassouf pleaded guilty in 1989 to a federal tax offence .
+Kassouf pleaded guilty in 1989 to a federal tax offense.
 The White House said that since his convicted, he has been devoted to his church, fire department and works with charitable organizations.

 CHRISTOPHER WADE

-The White House said Wade was convicted of multiple cyber-related offences and has “shown remorse and sought to make his community a safer place.”
+The White House said Wade was convicted of multiple cyber-related offenses and has “shown remorse and sought to make his community a safer place.”
 He was issued a full pardon.

 RUSSELL PLAISANCE